 Mains water, drainage, electricity.
 Gas-fired central heating.
 Broadband internet.
 AGENT’S NOTE: none of these services have been tested.

-Strictly by prior appointment through the seller’s sole agent: Whatley Lane Estate Agents (WLEA).
+Strictly by prior appointment through the landlord's sole managing agent: Whatley Lane.
 If there is anything of particular importance, please contact us to discuss, especially before embarking upon your journey to view the property.

 From London/Cambridge (by car) exit the M11 at Junction 9 and take the A11 towards Newmarket.
 Continue on the A14 towards Bury St. Edmunds.
 Exit the A14 at Junction 44, signposted 'Bury St. Edmunds West'.
 Take the A134 and follow signposts to the town centre, at the third roundabout head north into Southgate Street and follow the road until turning into Westgate Street passing the Theatre Royal on your left hand side.
-Turn right into College Street, left into Churchgate Street and then left into Guildhall Street and No.67 is 150 metres along the street on the right hand side marked by our For Sale board
+Turn right into College Street, left into Churchgate Street and then left into Guildhall Street and No.60 is 80 metres along the street on the right hand side marked by our To Let board.

-From the town centre (on foot) leave the Market Square, proceed south down Guildhall Street passing our office on the left in Churchgate street continuing down Guildhall Street where No.67 is 150 metres on the right hand side marked by our For Sale board.
+From the town centre (on foot) leave the Market Square, proceed south down Guildhall Street passing our office on the left in Churchgate street continuing down Guildhall Street where No.60 is 80 metres on the right hand side marked by our To Let board.